 It is difficult to extract Teams-specific information from the general Microsoft policy.

 Does this product meet our Minimum Security Standards?

-Microsoft has a bug bounty program.
+Microsoft has a bug bounty program for security vulnerabilities.

 AI is used for several features, like Together Mode, AffectiveSpotlight (demo), etc. Moreover, Microsoft offers Microsoft Cognitive Services - image and facial recognition services that companies can use to develop their own AI-driven tools.In February 2021, Microsoft presented a new AI bot AffectiveSpotlight that uses neural networks to check what meeting participants are most engaged based on their facial expressions.
 So, once it goes fully into features, better turn your face on. : )